SC-111/IF1-summative-equation-game/README.md

 ## Playing the Game
   - The game tests your mathematical skills by asking you to solve the missing factor (X) in 10 equations.
   - Within the terminal, you will be given an equation and asked "What is X?".
 For example: "6 * X = 54.
-What is X?"
+What is X?".
   - To answer the question, simply input your answer into the terminal and press **enter key**.
 In the example above, the correct answer is 9.
 The game will display whether your answer is correct after each attempt.
   - Please enter your guess using only the numbers on your keyboard (e.g 99), as other forms of input including text (e.g. ninety nine) are not permitted.
   - After 10 questions have been answered, you will be presented with your final score.